Noise Viola (album)

-Noise Viola is the debut album of the Brazilian instrumental music band Noise Viola.
-Produced by two member of the group (Paulo Barros and Fred Andrade) and Carlinhos Borges, the album was financed by Funcultura.
+Noise Viola is the debut album by Brazilian instrumental music band Noise Viola.
+Produced by two members of the group (Paulo Barros and Fred Andrade) and Carlinhos Borges, the album was financed by Funcultura.
 It was released in 2007 and positively criticized around the country.

 The releasing show of the album happened in Santa Isabel Theater, Recife, on July 14.